Ahmed-Shoushaa/OCIxTerraform/README.md

 ## Access Instance
 The Output of Terraform is the instance public Ip

-The instance have apache server installed it should output this
+The instance have apache server installed it will output this
 <p align="center">
   <img  src="https://github.com/Ahmed-Shoushaa/OCIxTerraform/assets/117172376/f02bb374-ef5b-4406-8104-11ab01932494">
 </p>

-Unfortunately I didn't have the chance to test most of the Terraform scripts due to the oracle cloud subscription